 Investing in share market or stock market is an excellent way to grow your wealth.
 But how share market works and how do you actually start step by step?

-I can keep on writing infinite questions, its a never ending saga but it is really important to ask question.
 However in this guide I have tried to give the answer of every aspects as a beginner one should know before investing or trading.

 Just like any subject you have studied in your life, the first most thing a teacher teaches is its history or origin.
 Similarly before you jump directly to understand the technical aspects, it is advisable to learn a little about the history of stock market in world and in India.